Courses I have Taught:

 - Religious Reform in Modern America (c.1890-1965)

-Courses I would Like to Teach:
+Courses I Plan to Teach:

-- Religion and Materiality
+- Atheism and Non-Religion

-- Supernaturalism and American Culture
+- The Bible in American Popular Culture

-The classroom is a dynamic space for testing ideas, a laboratory where students exercise their abilities as independent critical thinkers.
+The classroom is a dynamic space for testing ideas.
+It’s a laboratory where students exercise their abilities as independent critical thinkers.
 Students in my classrooms get excited about thinking through problems people faced in the past.
 Engaging my research interest in the visual and material cultures of American religious history, students in my courses frequently encounter real things that provide tangible points of connection to history.
 Students see and hear and feel the visual and material artifacts of religious life in America, such as images, objects, and songs.
 They come to realize that history is about real people who sang, felt, cried, loved, hated, and frequently made mistakes.
 Students in my classes laugh as often as possible at the human foibles, oddities, and frailties we share with the people of lost times.

 Goal 1 – Engage Primary Sources